vatplanner/importer-status-postgis/README.md

 [![License: MIT](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE.md)

-The importer requests VATSIM status files from a [https://github.com/vatplanner/raw-data-archiver](Raw Data Archive) and imports them to a PostGIS database for further analysis and directly accessible storage.
+The importer requests VATSIM status files from a [Raw Data Archive](https://github.com/vatplanner/raw-data-archiver) and imports them to a PostGIS database for further analysis and directly accessible storage.

-Please note that, other than [https://github.com/vatplanner/dataformats-vatsim-public](dataformats-vatsim-public), [https://github.com/vatplanner/status-fetcher](status-fetcher) and [https://github.com/vatplanner/raw-data-archiver](raw-data-archiver), this sub-project is specific to the VATPlanner application.
-As a result, only data needed for the larger VATPlanner project will be imported to database, irrelevant data will not be stored.
+Please note that, other than the generally usable sub-projects [dataformats-vatsim-public](https://github.com/vatplanner/dataformats-vatsim-public), [status-fetcher](https://github.com/vatplanner/status-fetcher) and [raw-data-archiver](https://github.com/vatplanner/raw-data-archiver), this sub-project is specific to the VATPlanner application and is not intended to be useful for other applications.
+As a result, only data needed for the larger VATPlanner project will be imported to database, data irrelevant to the project will not be stored.

 ## Current State